 Bigar waterfall in winter

-The waterfall and its surroundings offer a truly enchanting world in winter as well.
+The waterfall and its surroundings also offer a truly enchanting world in winter.
 The flow of the tiny stream often freezes due to the low water level and the minuses.

 The waterfall is also open in winter.
 You should wear proper (closed and non-slip) shoes when visiting.